hodaUsama/hodaUsama.github.io/_posts/2025-05-02-cases-variables-frequency-table.md

 | <span style="color:#FF8C00;">Frequency Table</span>     | A summary of how often values appear         |

 ---
+💬 **Got a question or suggestion?**
+Feel free to leave a comment in the section below — I’d love to hear your thoughts or help with your dataset!

+---

 ## ✅ Up Next

 In the next post, we’ll <strong>build and visualize frequency tables using Python</strong>
 - With code and charts
 - For both categorical and continuous data

+💬 Have a dataset you’re working with?
+Share it in the comments or GitHub — let’s explore it together!

 Stay tuned!